GMM is Inadmissible Under Weak Identification: Setting

-Standard asymptotic results for GMM require, among other assumptions, that $\theta^*$ is point identified and strongly identified.
-Specifically, the moment condition $\mathbb{E}\left[\phi(X,\theta)\right] = 0$ should be uniquely solved at $\theta^*$, and the sample moment function $g_n(\theta)$ should be well-separated from zero, asymptotically, outside infinitesimal neighborhoods of $\theta^*$.
-These point- and strong-identification assumptions are a poor fit for many economic applications, so in Andrews and Mikusheva (2022) derives an alternative asymptotic efficiency theory for moment condition models with weak and partial identification.
-There, we showed that under mild conditions the problem of inference on $\theta^*$ under weak identification reduces, asymptotically, to observing a single realization of a Gaussian process
+Standard asymptotic results for GMM require, among other assumptions, that $\theta^*$ be point identified and strongly identified.
+Specifically, the moment condition $\mathbb{E}\left[\phi(X_i,\theta)\right] = 0$ should be uniquely solved at $\theta^*$, and the sample moment function $g_n(\theta)$ should be well-separated from zero, asymptotically, outside infinitesimal neighborhoods of $\theta^*$.
+These point- and strong-identification assumptions are a poor fit for many economic applications, so Andrews and Mikusheva (2022) derived an alternative asymptotic efficiency theory for moment condition models with weak and partial identification.